 The admission committee will review your application to learn not only what you have accomplished, but also who you are.
 To apply as a Dix Scholar, you need to submit the following information in addition to the application:

-- Official Transcripts - Simmons requires official transcripts from all previously attended colleges and universities.
-The final high school transcript or GED/HiSET is waived for applicants with a completed Associate's degree, and for applicants who are in the final semester of their Bachelor's program.
-Official transcripts should be sent directly to us by the institutions' Office of Undergraduate Admission.
+- Official Transcripts - Simmons requires official transcripts from all previously attended colleges and universities, as well as the final high school transcript or GED/HiSET.
+Official transcripts should be sent directly to the Office of Undergraduate Admission by the institution.

 - Standardized test scores - SAT, ACT, or TEAS scores are required for first Bachelor's degree candidates applying to the Nursing Program.
 We prefer they be taken within 18 months of your intended start term.
 If you are a non-native English speaker, you will also need to submit a TOEFL exam.

 - Personal Statement - Describe how your personal and professional experiences have influenced your decision to attend college as an adult student.

 - For RN to BSN candidates: RN license.

 All students who are 24 years or older - or are applying for a second bachelor's degree - are considered Dix Scholars.
 Even if you have college coursework, you should not use the Simmons online application for Transfers.
 However, Dix Scholars can use the Common Application for Transfers or any of the Dix Scholar Online Applications through Simmons.

 |Entrance Date||Priority Deadline||Final Deadline|

 - Students have the option to enroll at Simmons (part-time or full-time) in order to take all or some of their prerequisites in the semester(s) prior to the nursing sequence to which they have been admitted.
 Students interested in taking prerequisite courses at Simmons are strongly encouraged to complete their application as soon as possible as applications will be reviewed for admission to nursing on an individual, rolling, and space-available basis.